fluencelabs/nox/docs/src/backend/c_cpp/best_practices.md

 >>> defined as (i32, i32, i32, i32) -> void in /opt/wasi-sdk/share/sysroot/lib/wasm32-wasi/libc.a(qsort.o)
 ```

-The reason for this error is a lack of `#include <stdlib.h>` directive.
-For some reason, a compiler could use the signature of this function that returns `i32` whereas the original function doesn't return anything.
+The reason for this error is lacking of `#include <stdlib.h>` directive.
+For some reason, a compiler could use signature of this function that returns `i32` whereas the original function doesn't return anything.
 The result is an unnecessary `drop` instruction after each call of such function.
 It makes resulted binary incorrect for Wasm validator and, finally, it couldn't be run on Fluence.

 ## Shrinking app code size

 In most cases, there is no need to worry about the size of the generated WebAssembly code.
 However, there are some common techniques for reducing the WebAssembly package size:
 - using `-O3` option for aggressive optimization
 - using `--strip-all` options of linker for strip all symbols from generated binary
-- not using `double float` and all functions that receive it as a parameter because it generates a lot of wasm instructions and generates imports to compiler-rt lib.
+- not using `double float` and all functions that receive it as a parameter because it generates a lot of wasm instructions and imports to compiler-rt lib.